 For Family Tree DNA (c), under Family Finder, click on Download Raw Data.
 Then click the orange arrow to download Build 37 Raw Data Concatenated.

 To identify genetic matches, MyHeritage compares your DNA to data from members of MyHeritage and Geni, another site owned by MyHeritage.
 Once in your account, click DNA and then DNA Matches.
 Matches usually show either the DNA subject’s name, approximate age and country of birth or residence, or the name of the person managing the DNA test.

 Your DNA matches are ranked according to three parameters, with the closest-ranked ones listed first.
 Shared DNA shows the percentage of overlapping DNA measured in centimorgans (cM).
 The more DNA you share, the closer the relationship.
 Your shared DNA is made up of many segments of varying lengths, and Shared Segments indicates how many you share.
 The longer the Largest Segment, the more likely you’re closely related.

 Here, you’ll find links to the person’s profile and, if available, family sites and tree.
 If a matching person is associated with a tree on MyHeritage, click View in Tree and you may be able to determine how you’re related.
 Your access to a tree depends on the privacy settings set by its webmaster.
 If MyHeritage has already found a match between your trees, you’ll also be notified of the Smart Match here.
 Click on the Contact button to invite someone to your family site.
 Your invitee will get an email invitation with a link to your site.
 Click Contact to send a message.

 MyHeritage has many users around the world, upping your chances of having DNA matches in other countries.
 To search for matches by name or location, use the search box above your first match to “Find a person or a country.”
 (At press time, you couldn’t yet search for names in your matches’ family trees.)

-This article originally appeared in the January/February 2017 issue of Family Tree Magazine.
+A version of this article originally appeared in the January/February 2017 issue of Family Tree Magazine.